u6587017/TalaadThaiOnline_Internship_Forecast_GMV_PJ/README.md

 ```

 ### Evaluation (Historical_Forecast)
-Select models to do Historical_Forecast
+Select models to do Historical_Forecast, it will plot actual data (black line), validation data (blue line), forecast data (pink line) and the metrics at the title of each model figure
 ```
 from darts.models.forecasting.catboost_model import CatBoostModel from darts.models.forecasting.lgbm import LightGBMModel